Accio/AMIDD/README.md

 * Martin Ebeling, Fabian Birzele, and Iakov Davydov for the bioinformatics part.
 * Lisa Sach-Peltason, Christian Kramer and Michael Reutlinger for the chemoinformatics and drug design part.
-* Arne Rufer, Ken Wang, Norman Mazer, Neil Parrot Jones for the modelling and pharmacology part.
+* Arne Rufer, Ken Wang, Norman Mazer, Neil Parrot Jones, Francois Mercier for the modelling and pharmacology part.
-* Markus von Kienlin for the biomarker and clinical part.
+* Markus von Kienlin for the imaging part
 * Manfred Kansy and Matthias Nettokoven for chemistry.